cmusson/connect-4-game/README.md

 To run this app:

+- Ensure node and bun are installed on your local environment

-- 'npm install' in main folder
+- 'bun install' in main folder
-- 'npm start' to run the app
+- 'bun dev' to run the app

 Hope you like my app, let me know any feedback you may have :)